 - You may lose focus: It takes longer to pay off each loan, so it’s easier to lose motivation.

-- You get results quickly: Since you’re targeting the loan with the lowest balance first, you’ll pay off individual loans quicker than you would with the debt avalanche method.
+- You get results quickly: Since you’re targeting the loan with the lowest balance first, you’ll pay off individual loans more quickly than with the debt avalanche method.

 - Frees up money to pay down the next loan: You’ll be able to pay off loans quickly and roll the payments toward the next loan, helping you stay focused on your goals.

-- It could take longer to pay off your debt: Because you aren’t targeting the loans with the highest interest rate first, more interest can accrue over the length of the loan.
-The added interest means it will take longer to pay off your loans.
+- It could take longer to pay off your debt: Because you aren’t targeting the loans with the highest interest rate, more interest can accrue over the life of the loan.
+The additional interest could lengthen your debt repayment process.

-Psychologically, the debt snowball may have the advantage.
-According to a study from the Harvard Business Review, the debt snowball method is the most effective approach over the long-term, as borrowers are more likely to stick to their repayment strategy.
-However, which strategy is best for you is dependent on your mindset, motivation level, and your determination to pay off your debt.
+On the other hand, psychologically, the debt snowball may have the advantage.
+According to a study from the Harvard Business Review, the debt snowball method is the most effective approach over the long-term, as the small wins often help borrowers stick to their repayment strategies.
+Mathematically, however, it may not be quite as efficient as the debt avalanche.

 Managing your student loan debt